tenko/ECSStdLib/README.md

 Windows **MSYS2** (CLANG64) also can follow these instructions and is known to work well, but is much slower than on **Linux**.

-Note that your Windows systems anti-virus software might identify the resulting .exe file as a threat and in that case this check automatic must exempt these files.

 Alternative on the **Windows** platform is just to download the official installer.

 ```shell